Contemporary-Physicslab/TN2985/chapters/Labsafety/Introduction.md

 :width: 80%
 :name: fig:veiligheid:zuurkast

 A poorly designed workplace is an invite to accidents...
+[Photo by HSE - TNW - TU Delft]
 ```

 On our side, a lot has already been done to reduce or completely eliminate the risks.
 We expect the same effort from you, which includes: